AI Content Pipelines: From Text Prompts to Images and Video

 return None

 The individual capabilities aren't new.
-Image generation has been around for a couple years.
+Image generation has been around for a couple of years.
 Video generation is newer but accessible.
 What's different is composition.

-When you build these as Claude Code skills:
+Once you build these as Claude Code skills:

-1. They're always available - Skills persist in your workspace
+1. They're always available.
+Skills persist in your workspace.

-2. They compose dynamically - Describe a workflow and Claude chains them
+2. They compose dynamically.
+Describe a workflow and Claude chains them.

-3. They iterate cheaply - Generate variations until you like one
+3. They iterate cheaply.
+Generate variations until you like one.

-4. They scale - Same pipeline works for one character or fifty
+4. They scale.
+Same pipeline works for one character or fifty.

-Getting Started
+Getting started

 All you need is an OpenAI API key with access to image and video generation.
 The skill pattern is simple: